European Interreligious Forum For Religious Freedom

 EIFRF

 Petar Gramatikov is a hierodeacon of the Bulgarian Orthodox Church.
-He has a Master's Degree in Theology and has been awarded a title of Doctor (Didiaskalos) of the Universal Orthodox Church by the Ecumenical Patriarchatee in 1999.
+He has a Master's Degree in Theology and has been awarded a title of Doctor (Didiaskalos) of the Universal Orthodox Church by the Ecumenical Patriarchate in 1999.
 He has been teaching theology since more than 20 years and is also currently chief expert in religious questions in the municipality of Plovdiv.
 He is vice President of the Eastern European Forum for Dialogue-Bridges NGO.
 He has been working for years in the field of Human rights, defending the traditional view of Orthodox church in terms of respect for all beliefs, beside all theological conceptions.
-Since May 2014, Petar is also an elected trustee of the Global Council Trustees of URI (United Religions Initiative).
+From 2014 to 2022, Petar was also an elected trustee of the Global Council Trustees of URI (United Religions Initiative).

 Hans Noot Johannus